More than 50 Omicron cases have been confirmed in the UK - here's where they are located

-Covid: 58 cases of Omicron variant have been confirmed in the UK and here are the exact locations - updating list
+Covid: First Omicron case confirmed in Wales as UK total rises to 59 cases with two suspected cases at University of Oxford - here are the exact locations, updating list

-A FURTHER ten cases of the Omicron variant have been confirmed in the UK.
+A FURTHER 16 cases of the Omicron variant have been confirmed in the UK.

 The strain was first identified in South Africa but cases have since been detected in England and Scotland – as well as other parts of Europe.